 0.0 Executive Summary

-This report explains how core computer hardware works together to support a stable and reliable system.
-The goal was to understand how the motherboard, power supply unit (PSU), and connectors operate so that systems can run safely and without failure.
-The report also reviews power standards and common connection types used in modern IT environments.
+This report explains how core computer hardware works together to support a stable and reliable system design.
+The goal was to understand how the motherboard, power supply unit (PSU), and connectors operate so that the systems can run safely and without failure.
+This report also reviews the power standards and common connection types used in modern IT environments.

-The result is a clear understanding of how hardware components interact.
-This helps prevent system damage, reduce downtime, and improve overall reliability.
+The result is a clear understanding of how the hardware components interact.
+This helps prevent system damage, reduces downtime, and improves overall reliability.

 1.0 Computer Hardware and Power Infrastructure